arismelachroinos/lscript/README.md

 ## Installation (Only for Kali Linux) :books:

-**Be carefull.If you download it as a .zip file, it will not run.
+**Be carefull!
+If you download it as a .zip file, it will not run.
 Make sure to follow these simple instructions.**
 ```diff
 - PLEASE DO THIS IN ROOT OR GIVE SUDO TO THE INSTALLATION FILE
 ```